Unit 2 Ferry Wharf

 From a technical perspective, Fabiana Heitman, my mentor and manager at Ernst & Young and Nicole Looks, currently the Principal I’m working with at Baker McKenzie.
-From a people person perspective, Cesar Finotti, VP for STTAS, a UPS Company, my former employer in Brazil.
+From a people-person perspective, Cesar Finotti, VP for STTAS, a UPS Company, is my former employer in Brazil.

-They’ve all made different impacts in my career, and I’ll always be inspired by their influence.
+They’ve all made different impacts on my career, and I’ll always be inspired by their influence.

 Search our latest tax jobs here.

 If you would like to see our company updates and industry insights, follow our LinkedIn page here.

 From boutiques to the Big 4, and start-ups to multinational corporations, Alex manages a diverse portfolio of clients worldwide which has enabled him to develop a vast global network of indirect tax and tax technology professionals in 40+ countries.